adrianczesnowski/5faad7379315a035baab03e2d64f83c3/README.md

 - **Structure Change**: Better division of the project into directories like `pages`, `components`, `views`, etc., to facilitate navigation and code management.
 - **Styling**: Instead of plain CSS files, I would use SCSS Modules, styled-components, or Tailwind CSS for better style management and modularity.
-- **State Management**: Replace Context API with a more advanced solution such as Redux to better manage state in larger applications.
+- **State Management**: Replace Context API with a more advanced solution such as Redux to better manage state.
 - **Data Fetching**: Use a library like React Query for handling asynchronous operations and managing the state of data fetched from APIs, which would simplify caching and state synchronization.
+- **Types**: I would not use React.FC.
+I would improve types and interfaces.